matteoxpo/T14D23/README.md

 \> *And that is not going to be easy..*

 ***== Quest 1 received.
-Create an src/state_sort.c program that sorts records in the datasets/door_state_1 binary file in ascending order of their dates.
+Create an src/state_sort.c program that sorts records in the datasets/door_state_1 binary file in ascending order of their date and time.
 The file itself contains an array of structures with integer fields: year, month, day, hour, minute, second, status (0/1), code.
 The program must accept a file path.
 Also, there must be a menu where item zero is the output of the file contents to the console, the first item is the output of the sorted file contents, the second item is adding a record and displaying the result on the screen.
 You cannot upload the entire file into memory at once.
 Consider the abstraction that the binary file is an array on the disk.
 Develop helper functions for this abstraction.
 If the input file is empty, and no new entries are added to it after that, or if any error occurs, output n/a.
 Build the project using the Makefile.
 Stage name: state_sort.
 Executable file name: Quest_1. ==***

 | Input | Output |
 | ----- | ----- |